InfuseAI/primehub-site/docs/getting_started/configure-primehub-store.md

 Log persistence enables logs to be stored persistently in the PrimeHub store under `mybucket/logs`.
 Currently, only job logs are supported to persist.

-By default, if the Primehub store is enabled, the log persistence is enabled as well.
+By default, if the PrimeHub store is enabled, the log persistence is enabled as well.
 But we can manually disable log persistence by configuring `store.logPersistence.enabled` as false.

 Path | Description | Default Value
 --- | ----- | -----------------------